leanprover-community/mathlib3/docs/install/debian.md

 Here we will discuss the fast way, assuming a lot of trust from you.
-It will install Lean, with supporting tools `elan` and `leanpkg`, the supporting tool `update-mathlib` for Lean's mathematical library, as well as the code editor VScode and its Lean plugin, and other dependencies you probably already have, like `curl`, `git`, `python3`, and `pip3`.
+It will install Lean, with supporting tools `elan` and `leanpkg`, the supporting tool `leanproject` for Lean's mathematical library, as well as the code editor VScode and its Lean plugin, and other dependencies you probably already have, like `curl`, `git`, `python3`, and `pip3`.
 If you don't like this method, there is a